DaveLiddament/php-generics-standard/README.md

 - Provide a set of code samples that illustrate correct behaviour for generics.
 - The initial standard is pragmatic.
 It will aim to address the vast majority of use cases.
 Some edge cases will not be addressed.
 - The standard will not prevent code from working that does not support the generics notation.
-- Has buy in from the established static analysers (Psalm, PHPStan and Phan) and IDEs (PHPStorm).
+- Has buy in from the established static analysers (Psalm, PHPStan and Phan) and IDEs (PHPStorm, see their [initial technical feedback](https://github.com/DaveLiddament/php-generics-standard/issues/5)).
 - Will be palatable for library and framework maintainers to add support if they want to.

 #### Non Goals